 A similar occurrence happens in much of the treatment industry.
-Though dual-diagnosis is becoming more common, many treatment centers are not equipped to work with such clients.
+Though dual diagnosis is becoming more common, many treatment centers are not equipped to work with such clients.
 Enlightened Solutions is a certified and licensed dual-diagnosis treatment facility.
 In uncertified facilities, they might view the symptomology of mental illness as a lack of willingness, lack of motivation, or problematic behavior.
-Just like acting up in school, patients in treatment will begin to rebel.
+So, just like acting up in school, patients in treatment will begin to rebel.
 Sadly, their frustrations will lead to discharge and potential relapse.

 Recognizing and treating co-occurring mental illness disorders in addiction patients is critical at any age or stage of development.

-If you are concerned you or a loved one may be suffering from a mental disorder that is causing complications such as substance abuse, call Enlightened Solutions today 844-234-LIVE.
+If you are concerned you or a loved one may be suffering from a mental disorder that is causing complications such as substance abuse, contact Enlightened Solutions today.